Dennis Conner: The Big Boat Challenge and the beginning of multihulls in America's Cup

-Representing the San Diego Yacht Club (SDYC), Conner's Sail America Foundation faced another controversial challenger in 1988, backed by New Zealand banker Michael Fay.
+Representing San Diego Yacht Club, Conner's Sail America Foundation faced another controversial challenger in 1988, backed by New Zealand banker Michael Fay.
 Fay's team abandoned the 12-meter format that had prevailed since the pre-WW II demise of the massive and fantastically expensive J-sloops, and challenged with a huge and unconventional 90' super-sloop (KZ1).
 Conner responded with an even more controversial 60' wing-sailed catamaran (US-1) in a surprise defense.

 Fay's challenge and legal case based on the Deed foreshadowed the controversial 33rd America's Cup, whose legal wrangling resulted in the contest being decided in enormous multihulls in February 2010, while returning to the pre-war style of exclusive, billionaire backed campaigns of Alinghi and BMW Oracle Racing.

 Leadership and management

 Before the 1980s, America's Cup competitors were mostly amateurs who took time off from their regular jobs to compete.
 Conner insisted on year round training with a new focus on physical fitness and practice.
 This change in approach led to a return to professional crews in sailing, which had hardly been seen since the 1930s.